ppy/osu-wiki/wiki/Beatmap_information/en.md

 After the beatmap is ranked, users are able to vote for [user tags](/wiki/Beatmap/Beatmap_tags#user-tags) from the osu!(lazer) client.
 Upon reaching 5 votes on an user tag, it will be displayed in the `User Tags` segment.

-If the beatmap is added to any [beatmap packs](/wiki/Beatmap/Packs), the pack(s) it is added to will be listed in the `Beatmap Packs` segment.
+If the beatmap is added to any [beatmap packs](/wiki/Beatmap/Packs), they will be listed in the `Beatmap Packs` segment.

 ### Success rate display